ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |bearer|Request, Response|{{request-token-single}} and {{response-token-single}} of {{&SELF}}|
 |durable|Response|{{response-token-single}} of {{&SELF}}|

-## Subject Information Request Fields {#IANA-subject-request}
+## GNAP Subject Information Request Fields {#IANA-subject-request}

-This document defines a means to request subject information from the AS to the client instance, for which IANA is asked to create and maintain a new registry titled "Subject Information Request Fields".
+This document defines a means to request subject information from the AS to the client instance, for which IANA is asked to create and maintain a new registry titled "GNAP Subject Information Request Fields".
 Initial values for this registry are given in {{IANA-subject-request-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-subject-request-template}}.
 The DE is expected to ensure that registrations for the same name with different types are sufficiently close in functionality so as not to cause confusion for developers.